San Biagio, Venice

 San Biagio is a church dedicated to Saint Blaise, in the sestiere of Castello in Venice, northern Italy.

+Description and history

 The church now stands adjacent to the Museo Storico Navale, and is officiated by a military chaplain.
 Till 1511, this served as the church for the Greek community which had emigrated to Venice after the Fall of Constantinople.
 It was rebuilt in 1745-1752, likely to plans of Filippo Rossi.
 The vault was frescoed by Giovanni Scajaro with Saint Blaise in Glory.
 The altars were transferred here from the church of Sant'Anna.
-The left hand wall has funerary monument with the heart of Francis Frederick, Archduke of Austria (died 1847).
+On the left hand wall is a funerary monument with the heart of Archduke Friedrich of Austria (1821–1847).
 The tomb of Admiral Angelo Emo (died 1792) has a statue (1818) by Giovanni Ferrari.